Seitanas/kvm-vdi/README.md

 If passwordless connection is established, everythin is fine.

 On each hypervisor create /usr/local/VDI folder.
-Copy all files from "hypervisors" folder.
+Copy all files from "hypervisors/" folder to /usr/local/VDI/ folder.
 Edit config file accordingly.
 Edit your /etc/sudoers file according to examlpe of hypervisors/sudeors file.